thrifting

 Step 5: See the money

 You need to literally see it.
 Any money that you save, substitute or don’t spend, put into a jar.
-I’m a huge believer in the power of actually seeing tangible results – and if you can see the cash you would have wasted mount up in front of your eyes, you’ll have the motivation to keep going.
+I’m a big believer in the power of actually seeing tangible results.
+If you can see the cash you would have wasted mount up in front of your eyes, you’ll have the motivation to keep going.
 The satisfaction of having a jar full of cash is also pretty amazing as well.

 Once you’ve accumulated some cash at the end of the month, put it into a new savings account and leave it alone.
 Before you know it, you’ll have a small rainy day fund sitting there thanks to the thrifting efforts you’re making.